toycor/cosanta-core/doc/tor.md

 	./cosantad -onion=127.0.0.1:9050 -externalip=ssapp53tmftyjmjb.onion -discover

-3. List of known Dash Core Tor relays
+3. List of known Cosanta Core Tor relays
 ------------------------------------

 Note: All these nodes are hosted by masternodehosting.com